thegoose20/gender-bias/README.md

 ### 5.2 To re-run the experiments

-If you'd like to run the code in the `experiments` directory, you'll need use additional files in the downloaded data and organize them into directories according to the `experiments/token_classification/config.py` file.
+If you'd like to run the Jupyter Notebooks in the `final_models` directory, as well as the `experiments` directory, you'll need use additional files in the downloaded data and organize them into directories according to the `experiments/token_classification/config.py` file:

 **Step 1:** Create a directory in your gender-bias repo called `data`.
 ```